 Let’s start from the basics.
 Before we can look at how time is a resource, we need to know what a resource is.
 A resource is anything that can be drawn upon for aid or to function effectively.
 The most commonly used synonym for the word resource is an asset.
-Think about your car, your home, your degree, your job, or about anything else you consider an asset in your life.
-Now, that is how you should view time.
+Think about your job, your home, or your degree, or any other asset in your life; now, that is how you should view time.

 Time, when effectively drawn upon, can aid in taking care of your needs, it can be an assistant in solving problems, and it can also be a tool for accomplishing results as well as success.
 But you probably know this already, the challenge comes at time management.
 Why is it so challenging to grasp time management?

 Time management is not something that you can achieve overnight.
 It’s not something you read about, then the next day you are an expert at the time management lifestyle; it is a skill that builds up with time and with practice until the level of high efficiency.
 Because even though time is a resource, it is a paradox.

 Unlike other resources, you cannot manufacture it, buy it, sell it, change it, steal it, borrow it, rent it out, store it, multiply it or save it for use in the future.
 All you can do is use it.
 And that poses the first paradox of time as a resource:

 Whether you use it or not, time will still pass, and you can’t get it back.
 Even when you do absolutely nothing progressive or productive with your time, you are still spending it.
 In short, you are wasting away a resource which cannot be created, stored, purchased, or multiplied.
 Now, does that seem wise?
 No. The intelligent thing to do is to spend your time better and wisely.
 The quality of your time as a resource is dependent on how well you use it.

 Time Is Free